 2. A lens hood will protect your lens

-The big deal is the times that I’ve not been concentrating on what I’m doing and have accidentally bumped my lens into something.
-Even worse is when I’ve let my camera hang from my neck, because I needed to use both hands for something, have leaned forward and the camera has swung forward and hit something.
+Even worse is when I’ve let my camera hang from my neck without holding onto it, because I needed to use both hands for something, and have leaned forward.
+The camera has swung forward and hit something, like maybe a table or a chair.
 With the lens hood attached, the lens is protected from any potential scratches.

 This makes me sound quite careless, but I’m actually ridiculously careful with my stuff.
-When shoots get busy these things do sometimes happen, so it is better to be protected.
+When shoots get busy these things do sometimes happen, so it’s better to be protected.

 When not to use a lens hood